Oi (interjection): In other languages

 In the Scandinavian languages, Oi! or the Swedish variant, Oj!, is commonly used as an exclamation of surprise, like "Oh" or "Whoops".

 In Indonesian hoi, oi, and woi (from Cantonese 喂 (wai^{2}) and Hokkien 喂 (oeh)) are used to call someone.

 In Philippine languages the equivalent is hoy or oy, sometimes pronounced uy.
 This is commonly used throughout the Philippines with friends and family as an attention-grabbing interjection, but is rarely used with strangers per social customs.

 In Vietnamese, oi, spelt in the Vietnamese alphabet as ơi, is regularly used to call attention to a person in a sentence.
-It is can used in conjunction with a name or a pronoun.
+It is used in conjunction with a name or a pronoun.
 For example, ơi is used to get the attention of a waiter in a restaurant, or a teacher in a classroom.
 It is used in every social setting in Vietnam from family to business environments.

+In Kazakh, өй [зi] is used to express surprise, or it can be used to call attention, often with dissatisfaction.

 In popular culture

 The 1937 musical song The Lambeth Walk from Me and My Girl ends with a cry of "Oi!", expressing defiance and transgression of the working-class characters; it was newsworthy when King George VI of the United Kingdom and Queen Elizabeth were at one performance and "with the rest of the audience, cocked their thumbs and shouted Oi!"

 The phrase gained a certain notoriety due to a British working-class punk rock subgenre being named Oi!.
 Originating in the late 1970s, the genre and its associated subculture had the goal of bringing together punks, skinheads and other working-class youths.
 The term was later used in the Blur song "Parklife", which exemplified its appeal to a new generation of mockneys.
 The term also evolved to be used in Multicultural London English; a 2002 UK Top 10 hit by the grime music group More Fire Crew was titled "Oi!".

+Energizer battery commercials in the late 1980s and early 1990s featured Mark "Jacko" Jackson, who'd end the commercials with his trademark "Oi!"